-The circular economy sub-targets include ([18], p.
-4, 5; [19], p.
+The circular economy sub-targets include [18] (p.
+4, 5); [19] (p.
 7-10):

-- 1. light weight-limiting the amount of materials required to provide a specific service; - 2. durability-increasing durability and extending the life of products;
+- light weight-limiting the amount of materials required to provide a specific service; - 2. durability-increasing durability and extending the life of products; - 3. efficiency-increasing the efficiency of resource use by reducing energy and materials consumption at the stages of production and use; - 4. substitution-limiting the use of hazardous or recyclable materials in products and production processes; - 5. market support-creating markets for secondary raw materials (recyclates), e.g., by implementing standards and certificates (e.g., in construction) or using green public procurement; - ecodesign-designing products that are easier to maintain, repair, upgrade, remake, or recycle; - 7. maintenance-supporting the development and increasing the accessibility of services for consumers, e.g., maintenance and repair; - 8. waste prevention-encouraging consumers to reduce waste generation; - 9. waste management-encouraging segregation and the use of collection systems that minimize the costs of recycling and re-using; - 10. industrial symbiosis-facilitating the grouping of activities aimed at preventing the disposal of by-products for waste; - 11. sharing-promoting sharing; use rather than own to secure consumer interests; and

-- 3. efficiency-increasing the efficiency of resource use by reducing energy and materials consumption at the stages of production and use; - 4. substitution-limiting the use of hazardous or recyclable materials in products and production processes; - 5. market support-creating markets for secondary raw materials (recyclates), e.g., by implementing standards and certificates (e.g., in construction) or using green public procurement; - 6. ecodesign-designing products that are easier to maintain, repair, upgrade, remake, or recycle; - 7. maintenance-supporting the development and increasing the accessibility of services for consumers, e.g., maintenance and repair; - 8. waste prevention-encouraging consumers to reduce waste generation; - 9. waste management-encouraging segregation and the use of collection systems that minimize the costs of recycling and re-using; - 10. industrial symbiosis-facilitating the grouping of activities aimed at preventing the disposal of by-products for waste; - 11. sharing-promoting sharing; use rather than own to secure consumer interests; and - 12. reusability promoting innovative business models that may lead to new relationships between enterprises and consumers in order to create a new and repeated model.
+12. reusability-promoting innovative business models that may lead to new relationships between enterprises and consumers in order to create a new and repeatable model.

-In the field of waste, many mechanisms toward the implementation of the main circular economy objective have already been implemented, such as waste hierarchy, increasing the efficiency of separate collection systems, or fees for additional packaging or its return.
+In the field of waste, many mechanisms toward the implementation of the main circular economy objective have already been implemented, such as a waste hierarchy, increasing the efficiency of separate collection systems, or fees for additional packaging or its return.
 Despite this, much remains to be completed to stimulate the reduction of waste generation and the re-use of obtained secondary raw materials.
 However, associating the circular economy with waste (the final stage of the process) is a simplification, and even a mistake.
-The circular economy focuses primarily on resources (the initial stage of the process), their use, and the maintenance of their value in circulation in economy.
+The circular economy focuses primarily on resources (the initial stage of the process), their use, and the maintenance of their value in circulation in the economy.
+This means that the circular economy focuses on the most effective use of environmental resources and guarantees the multiple use of resources circulating in the economic system so that waste in the sense that we understand it today (i.e., the flow of mixed organic and non-organic stocks) is generated on a very limited scale.